KP164 (African Red-Slip Vessel Stamp) [permalink]

 On floor, one concentric groove and stamped motif: multiple radiating palm branches, ovoid, with single central rib; tip encroaches on groove.
 Style A, type 1 or 3 (LRP, pp. 219, 223, 229–230, fig. 38:a-c, e, f ).
 This stamp typically appears on Hayes Forms 59-62.

 One fragment preserves small part of base including part of stamp on floor.
-Slight chipping and gouging.
+Slight, sparse, chipping, gouging, and scoring; somewhat worn breaks.

 Published as